Questions? We Can Help.

 Compass Student Services

-Champlain College provides the IRS 1098-T statement by January 31st for students to use in preparation of their previous fiscal year's tax return.
+IRS Form 1098-T, Tuition Statement, contains information to assist the Internal Revenue Service (IRS) and you in determining if you are eligible for any educational related tax credits.
+Champlain College provides the IRS Form 1098-T by January 31st for students to use in preparation of their previous fiscal year's tax return.

 Please refer to IRS Publication 970, Tax Benefits for Education, for use in preparing your tax return.

 Your electronic Form 1098-T will be uploaded to your student account through WebAdvisor by January 31.
 Instructions on how to view your electronic Form 1098-T (PDF) can be found here.

 If you did not consent to an electronic Form 1098-T, the form will be mailed to your home address on file with Champlain College.
 The form will be sent on January 31.

 The fastest way to receive your tax form is to enroll in electronic delivery.
 You will receive the form by January 31 of each year and have access to your form from any computer.
 To ensure you receive your Form 1098-T electronically, please update your preferences on WebAdvisor by January 20.
 See instructions above to update your consent.

 Am I required to submit my Form 1098-T to the IRS?